 This statistic is an indication of the percent of long-term stay residents who have sustained falls leading to major injury.
 Falls can happen for a variety of reasons, but high rates of falls resulting in injuries may be an indication of poor nursing care.

 In Twin Towers, 1.71% of Patients had UTIs

 This is the percentage of patients that sustained a urinary tract infection.
 Urinary tract infections are considered by many experts to be an indicator of nursing care .
 UTI's are often associated with lower quality nursing care.
 However, this statistic could be misleading for some nursing homes due to varying reporting standards for infections.

 In Twin Towers, 13.23% of Patients use Anti-Psychotic Medication

 This tells you the percent of patients who were prescribed antipsychotic drugs.
 These drugs are used for a variety of conditions, such as dementia.

 Appropriately Uses Anti-Anxiety Medication

-This is the percent of patients prescribed antianxiety drugs.
-These drugs are generally used to treat patients experiencing anxiety or depression.
+This measures the percentage of long-term residents that were administered antianxiety medication.
+These drugs are typically prescribed to patients experiencing anxiety and depression.

 Managing Depression Among Residents